dev4fun007/scheduler/README.md

 }
 ```

-## Fetch all the present schduler object
+## Fetch all the present scheduler object
-This will return all the schduler object present in the database as an array.
+This will return all the scheduler object present in the database as an array.

 ### GET /schedulers